Dear Diary,

 The main thing is that the next services are covered.
 I need a few days when I don't have to constantly brood and worry about the difficulties in my supply.
 There is land in sight.
 So let's hoist the sails and get going.

 Change of scene.
-Both familiarisations were good.
-Much, but really immensely too short - as usual - but given the generous lead time of just 50 hours, I'm glad it worked out so well at all so far.
+Both familiarisation sessions were good.
+A lot, but really too short - as usual - but given the generous lead time of just 50 hours, I'm glad it worked out so well so far.

 And it has.
 The critical sticking point for me is always the mask.
 Don't ask me, for months I put the mask on myself.
 Even my parents had no problems with it.
 As did my sister.
 And girlfriend.
 Actually, pretty much everyone who has helped me so far gets it right.
 But in my previous care team, there is only one permanent employee who can reliably put on the mask without breaking my neck.
 The two mini-jobbers, on the other hand, follow my instructions and get it right.
 And with the two new ones, there would then be four temporary workers who can handle my masks.
 Cool thing.